7000 COILS

 In 2021, we met B Dukes, someone who immediately felt like kin.
 As we deepened in collaboration and community, it became clear that every time we created or held space together, it was easeful, intentional, and powerful.
 By 2023, B officially joined the collective, adding another coil to the spiral of creation we’re building together.

-Oakland has a long and layered history of Black resistance, creativity, and care.
+A: Y’all mention a refusal to be shaped by extractive systems.
+Oakland has a long and layered history of Black resistance by way of creativity and collective care.
 How does being based in Oakland shape your work and your values?

 The ancestors are definitely our wind beneath our wings.
 The legacy of our ancestors here inspires us to be innovative, creative, and to create on our own terms.